 - Use only in dire emergencies. - No compatibility testing as no blood specimen is provided.
-Blood group confirmed. - Un-crossmatched group O blood is: - \circ ~ Issued within 5-10 minutes from the Blood Bank. - Readily available from the Emergency Fridge.
-Be sure to complete the form, if this is not done the blood will not be replaced and the next patient will be compromised. - This has a small risk that the patient may have an irregular antibody which may result in a haemolytic transfusion reaction. - All units must be recorded in the patient records.
+Blood group confirmed. - Un-crossmatched group O blood is: - issued within five to ten minutes from the Blood Bank - readily available from the Emergency Fridge.
+Be sure to complete the form, if this is not done the blood will not be replaced and the next patient will be compromised - This has a small risk that the patient may have an irregular antibody which may result in a haemolytic transfusion reaction. - All units must be recorded in the patient records.